Demystifying Cache—From Bytes to Tags

 Cache and Address Space

 Be careful with units!
-They may appear as bit (b), byte (B), or word!
+They may appear as bit (b), byte (B), or word (4B)!

 - A word in MIPS is 4 bytes (32 bits).
-We address by byte, but instructions and loads/stores transfer entire words.
+We address by byte, but loads/stores move the entire word.

 Cache Structure